-We are a 501(c)3 organization run by a team of volunteers.
-All donations are tax deductible to the full extend allowed by law.
+We are a 501(c)3 non-profit corporation run by a team of volunteers.
+We have zero paid staff.

 560 W. Ogden Ave, Suite C